-Unexpected outcome in Wisconsin: Tens of thousands of ballots that arrived after voting day were counted, thanks to court decisions
+Unexpected outcome in Wisconsin: Tens of thousands of ballots that arrived after Election Day were counted, thanks to court decisions

 Thousands of ballots were rejected because of postmark issues, The Post’s examination found.
 Hundreds were rejected because of a late postmark, but many hundreds more showed no postmark or an illegible one.
 In Milwaukee, that number was 390, and city election officials chose to count those ballots anyway.
 Most other localities discarded such ballots, even though many may have been posted on time.

-Several election officials said some post offices do not use postmarks with dates, but that their hands were tied by the high court’s ruling.
+Several election officials said that some post offices do not use postmarks with dates but that their hands were tied by the high court’s ruling.

 In a statement, the U.S. Postal Service said its inspector general is conducting an investigation “regarding potential issues with absentee ballots in Wisconsin.”